Aggressively Pursuing

 • Women fired first in layoffs because they “don’t need to work”

-Call Jonathan Sack at 212-702-9000 for a free initial consultation to explore possible claims.
-He takes cases on a flat fee or contingency basis.
+Call us at 212-702-9000 for a free initial consultation to explore possible claims.
+You can also contact us online.
+We take cases on a flat fee or contingency basis.